 They dance around in the woods.
 Gliding gracefully across the leaf covered ground.

 Cut a 3 1/2 circle from green felt, zigzagging the edge.
 Fold the circle in half and make a slit so that it will fit on the clothespin.
 Cut slits from each zigzag to almost the center.
 Then round the edges of the skirt.

 Sew the skirt on the clothespin.
 Place a drop of glue on the front and back so that the skirt will stay in place.

 Cut a small strip of brown and green paper.
 Roll the brown paper several times.
 Wrap the green strip around the brown paper.
 Let some of the green hang down to make the hair.
 Glue the hair to the top of the clothespin.

 Avast ye matey!
 Let's make this toy for hours of fun!
 Then look for ye buried treasure!
 But beware of the beautiful mermaid, for I heard she is a pretty thing for ye eyes.

-Download and print the PDF.
+Download and print the FREE PDF.
 Cut two pieces for the mermaid's tail out of craft foam.
-Cut two pieces of 4 1 /2 inch pieces of currling ribbon.
+Cut two pieces of 4 1/2 inch pieces of curling ribbon.

 Place the craft string between the tongs of the clothespin and wrap around several times.